 The Student Success Completion Grant (SSCG) is offered to Cal Grant B and Cal Grant C recipients.
-In addition to a Cal Grant, students enrolled in 12 -14.5 units are eligible for a \$1,298 SSCG per semester.
-Students enrolled in 15 or more units are eligible for \$4,000 per semester.
-The SSCG is offered as an incentive to be full-time and complete a program in the shortest time possible.
+In addition to a Cal Grant, students enrolled in 12 -14.5 units may be eligible for \$1,298 SSCG per primary semester.
+Students enrolled in 15 or more units may be eligible for \$4,000 per primary semester.
+The SSCG is offered as an incentive to be full-time and complete a program in the shortest time possible, though there are limited annual funds, and, in some cases, money does run out before all eligible students receive aid.